janpeuker/awesome-tech-roles/README.md

 - [Jorge Fioranelli&apos;s Ladder Framework](https://github.com/jorgef/engineeringladders) - A GitHub repo with a complete career management framework along 5 axes.
 - [levels.fyi](https://www.levels.fyi/blog/swe-level-framework.html) - Common attributes of the Engineering career ladder in a standard framework.
 - [Microsoft Disciplines and Professions](https://careers.microsoft.com/professionals/us/en/professions) - Microsoft&apos;s breakdown of their job families into disciplines and professions.
+- [Operating Well - What I learned at Stripe](https://every.to/p/operating-well-what-i-learned-at-stripe) - Good collection of resources and techniques for management in high-growth organizations, with a particular focus on hiring and scaling.
 - [Organizational Design](https://infraeng.dev/organizational-design/) - Common team sizes (aka management span of control) for lead roles from Lethain&apos;s org growth template and org design template.
 - [progression.fyi](https://www.progression.fyi/) - A great collection of progression frameworks (a much better name for career ladder but less common).
 - [RtR Engineering Ladder](https://dresscode.renttherunway.com/blog/ladder) - OG Camille Fournier sharing the Rent-the-Runway Engineering career ladder .